cubedude/I703/README.rst

  - GeoIp under Windows turned out to be tricky... thinking about moving this project over to a linux OS... only i dont have one really since i use Windows...

- - EDIT: Installed Linux Mint 17.3 on my main computer for Python and a few other classes in school... its .. intresting..
+ - EDIT: Installed Linux Mint 17.3 on my main computer for Python and a few other classes in school... its .. interesting..
  - EDIT 2: oh god what have i done...
 Managed to screw up the video drivers so much that i had to do a clean install again..
  - EDIT 3: skype looks like its from the 90s and i even had to download script to turn on numlock
  - EDIT 4: all the fonts are weird aswell and i kinda need them to look perfect..
 Also no programs like Photoshop or Outlook (i know there are alternatives but my job requires them)